openlogic/saml-sp/README.txt

     assertion.subject_name_id        # => '1234'
     assertion['mail']                # => 'john.doe@idp.example'

+### Configuration

+If you are using Rails the SamlSp will automatically load configuration info from `config/saml_sp.conf`.

+For non-Rails apps the saml-sp configuration file can be place in the application configuration directory and loaded using the following code during application startup.

+    SamlSp::Config.load_file(APP_ROOT + "/config/saml_sp.conf")

+#### Artifact Resolution Service

 For artifact resolution to take place you need to configure an artifact resolution service for the artifacts source.
-This is done by adding block simpler to the following to your saml-sp config file.
+This is done by adding block similar to the following to your saml-sp config file.

     artifact_resolution_service {
       source_id   'opaque-id-of-the-idp'